-Unlike in India, graphic and typographic design in countries such as Japan, America or Holland has a style that goes beyond the language and script in use in that country.
+Unlike India, graphic and typographic design in countries such as Japan, America or Holland have a style that goes beyond the language and script in use in that country.
 They have a unique cultural aspect in their typography and design work - one knows immediately that a certain design belongs to, say, Holland just by looking at it.
 Unlike those countries, India, is struggling to create its own unique typographic identity.
 This is perhaps caused by both colonisation and globalization.
 On one end is the rich Indian visual culture that predates modern graphic design and on the other end a powerful visual culture that globalization is bringing to the everyday Indian from the west.

 Ours is an oral tradition and seldom in the history of Indian visual art and culture have text and images been combined together, say, in the form of books.
+Even when they have combined, attention to the stylization of the letters, as in medieval Europe, were not looked at beyond the particular hand writing of the scribe.

-Even story-telling and narrative devices, such as the kaavad or palm-leaf art are devoid of text.
+Story-telling and narrative devices, such as the kaavad or palm-leaf art are devoid of text.
 Perhaps, the only time text and images have been used together in the subcontinent, is on sculptures in temples.
 Additionally, the form of the letters have been determined by the tools used to create the script - thus letter forms look pretty similar within a medium and usually no innovative styles were deemed necessary.